Numazu Alps (沼津アルプス)

 Car parkTime (from Tokyo)Round trip cost

-The car park can only fit 8 cars, and although it was quite empty on a weekday it might be best to come early on a weekend, or taking public transport instead.
+The car park at the trailhead can only fit 8 cars, and although it was quite empty on a weekday it might be best to come early on a weekend, or to consider taking public transport instead.

 Leave a comment